ekeilty17/ekeilty17.github.io/_posts/2023-01-04-how-I-remember-blackjack-basic-strategy.md

 ## Basic Strategy Table

 Our task is to remember the following tables.
+The **columns** are the sum of your hand and the **rows** is the card the dealer is showing.
 Whether or not the dealer hits on a soft 17 is the only variation associated with the action of the dealer rather than the action of the player.
 Thus, the best way to show this difference is with a separate table.
 The left tables give the correct actions for each situation if the dealer does not hit on a soft 17.
 The right tables gives the same when the dealer does hit on a soft 17.
 In order to reduce information overload, I have only given the cells that are different.

 <div class="custom-table-container">